GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-3/genesis-3.englishNatural.md

 And the woman said, "The snake, he deceived me, and I ate."

 And He-Who-Is God said to the snake,
-"Because you have made this, cursed are you from every beast and from every living-thing of the field; on your belly you will walk, and dust you will eat, all the days of your life.
+"Because you have made this,
+cursed are you from all beast
+and from all living-being of the field; on your belly you will walk, and dust you will eat, all the days of your life.